gatsbyjs/gatsby/packages/gatsby-typegen-remark-responsive-image/README.md

 Make images in markdown responsive by:

-* Adding an elastic container to hold the size of the image while it loads to avoid layout jumps as images load.
+* Adding an elastic container to hold the size of the image while it loads to avoid layout jumps.
-* Generates multiple verions of images at different widths and sets the `srcset` and `sizes` of the `img` element so regardless of the width of the device, the correct image is downloaded.
+* Generating multiple verions of images at different widths and sets the `srcset` and `sizes` of the `img` element so regardless of the width of the device, the correct image is downloaded.
-* Uses the "blur up" technique popularized by [Medium](https://jmperezperez.com/medium-image-progressive-loading-placeholder/) and [Facebook](https://code.facebook.com/posts/991252547593574/the-technology-behind-preview-photos/)
+* Useing the "blur up" technique popularized by [Medium](https://jmperezperez.com/medium-image-progressive-loading-placeholder/) and [Facebook](https://code.facebook.com/posts/991252547593574/the-technology-behind-preview-photos/)